Unity-Technologies/Unity-Robotics-Hub/tutorials/ros_unity_integration/publisher.md

 - Move the cube a little ways up so it is hovering above the plane
 - In the main menu bar, open `Robotics/ROS Settings`.
     - Set the ROS IP address and port to match the ROS IP and port variables defined when you set up ROS.
+	- If using ROS2, switch to the ROS2 protocol.
 - Create another empty GameObject, name it `RosPublisher` and attach the `RosPublisherExample` script.
     - Drag the cube GameObject onto the `Cube` parameter.